GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 <img src="https://www.daytrading.ltd/img/bid-and-ask-price.jpg" alt="Bid and Ask Price">

 When you do <strong>online forex trading</strong>, the currency rates are offered at two prices.
-The first price is called the Bid price, and the second is the Ask price.
+The first price is called the <strong>Bid price</strong>, and the second is the <strong>Ask price</strong>.

 The bid price is the best available price offered by your forex broker when you want to buy the currency, and the ask price is the price offered by your broker if you intentionally want to sell the currency at that moment.